metabrainz/bookbrainz-site/README.md

 # Testing
 The test suite is built using Mocha and Chai.
 Before running the tests, you will need to set up a `bookbrainz_test` database in postgres.
 Here are the instructions to do so:

-Run the following postgres commands to create and set up the bookbrainz_test database:
+Run the following command to create and set up the bookbrainz_test database using Docker: `docker-compose run --rm bookbrainz-site scripts/wait-for-postgres.sh scripts/create-test-db.sh`.
-  - `psql -c 'CREATE DATABASE bookbrainz_test;' -U postgres -h localhost`
-  - `psql -c 'CREATE EXTENSION "uuid-ossp"; CREATE SCHEMA musicbrainz; CREATE SCHEMA bookbrainz;' -d bookbrainz_test -U postgres -h localhost`
-  - `psql -f sql/schemas/musicbrainz.sql -d bookbrainz_test -U postgres -h localhost`
-  - `psql -f sql/schemas/bookbrainz.sql -d bookbrainz_test -U postgres -h localhost`
-  - `psql -f sql/scripts/create_triggers.sql -d bookbrainz_test -U postgres -h localhost`

-If you are running these commands from inside the `bookbrainz-site` docker container, replace `-h localhost` with `-h postgres`.
+If you are running postgres manually outside of Docker, replace `-h postgres` with `-h localhost` at the end of each line in `scripts/create-test-db.sh` before running the script.

+Once your testing databas eis set up, you can run the test suite with the commands `docker-compose run --rm bookbrainz-site npm run test` (to run in Docker) or simply `npm run test` (to run locally).
+You may need to adjust your `config/test.json` file to match you setup.